 These core concepts are all you need to understand to begin modeling your processes in Argo Workflows.

-Argo Workflows can be used in a variety of scenarios where a chain of jobs must be run in order, with correct dependency resolution.
+Argo Workflows can be used in various scenarios where a chain of jobs must be run in order, with correct dependency resolution.
 Although you can adapt the tool to run any workflow, it’s particularly useful in the following scenarios:

-Data is rarely delivered to organizations in a format that’s ready to consume.
-Collecting data, then transforming it into the required structure is often a complex process that includes multiple apps.
+Data is rarely delivered to organizations in a consumption-ready format.
+Collecting data and transforming it into the required structure is often a complex process that involves multiple apps.
 Argo Workflows lets you perform the entire procedure in your Kubernetes cluster.

 2. Machine learning model training